niallbee/capstone/day-2/install-configure-jenkins.md

    When you reach your account you will be prompted to create an API token.
 Click create token and copy the token generated.
 Go back to your terminal and where it says enter value paste the API token you copied.

-## Install Jenkins on subnet1-VM1
+## Installing Jenkins and Java on the Jenkins controller (VM1)
-create script that will be the start up script for vm1 - it will install java and jenkins

 We already have the architecture for subnet-1 containing VM1 and VM2.
-We want to write a script for the VM to start up with so it boots with Jenkins installed.
+We want to write a script for VM1 to start up with so it boots with Jenkins and Java installed.
+Java is required to run Jenkins.

-1. Create a new file in day-1 called `jenkins_script.sh` and paste the following code.
-This script first curls the LTS (long-term support) release of Jenkins.
-We then install Java (it is required to run Jenkins), Jenkins, and check the status of Jenkins.
+1. Create a new file in day-1 called `jenkins_java_script.sh` and paste the following code.
+This script first install Java, then Jenkins.

 ```
 #!/bin/bash